LorenzDuremdes/Second-Brain/Anki.md

 3. age → accuracy of answer on a cloze + why
 	1. the less you used a cloze elsewhere*the older the cloze/note, the less accurate you need to answer it due to high [[opportunity cost]]
 		1. high [[opportunity cost]] → would be more efficient to spend your [[time]] and energy on clozes you are more likely to use (in the future)
-		2. age → determines "confidence interval" alongside "frequency"
+		2. age → determines "[[confidence interval]]" alongside "frequency"

 # adding notes
 1. how could it be a *good* phenomenon to add something to Anki that's "obvious"?